inaka/cowboy-trails/example/README.md

 You put an echo! yahooooo!⏎
 ```

-Description example
+## Description example

-if you run this curl command, you will see all trails description of this server
+if you run this `curl` command, you will see all trails description of this server.

 ```
 curl -i http://localhost:8080/description